I believe that organic foods and gardening products are a silly and hypocritical fad.

 Well, aren’t organic products more environmentally sensitive?
 Not at all!

 A mantra of the green movement is “use less.”
-Use less food, use less gasoline, use less paper, use less of everything.
+Use less food, use less energy, use less paper, use less of everything.
 Inconvenient fact: organic products cost substantially more than traditional foods.
 It’s in large part because organic farming is substantially less productive than contemporary farming methods.
-Ultimately the increased price reflects the increased resource consumption required to produce the organic product.
+Ultimately, organic goods’ increased price reflects the increased resource consumption required to produce the organic product.

-Organic products have no health benefit and are less environmentally friendly.
+Organic products have no clear health benefit and are more harmful to the environment.
 Why do people buy them?
 I suspect it’s in large part a fad and a social statement.
-The social statement aspect is severely misguided, like buying a SUV to give the appearance of being in touch with nature.
+The social statement aspect is misguided, like buying a SUV to give the appearance of being in touch with nature.